rsmoorthy/rsmoorthy.github.io/pi/README.md

 This only talks about fresh installation on Pi, which is done on directly copying files on the MicroSD card.

-* Download the Latest OpenElec Image, created for Isha at this [url](not.yet.created)
+* Download the Latest OpenElec Image, created for Isha at this [http://ojai.rsmoorthy.net/pi/](http://ojai.rsmoorthy.net/pi/)
 * Follow the [steps](http://wiki.openelec.tv/index.php/HOW-TO:Installing_OpenELEC/Writing_The_Disk_Image#tab=Windows) to write the Image onto the MicroSD card.
 In the steps, do not download the Image from the OpenElec site (instead the Isha specific image is already obtained from the step above)